What is a group?

 - To be PRESENT.
 We want to be a safe place for others to risk being known.
 We want to listen well, pursue each other, and be redemptively curious about the lives of others as we’re open to the Holy Spirit’s leading.

 - To be FAITHFUL.
 God never gives up on us.
 We want to follow his example and not give up on others.
-We are broken people who will hurt each other, but God is up to something good in the midst of our trials and conflicts.
+Sometimes we hurt each other – whether we mean to or not.
+But God is up to something good in the midst of our trials and conflicts.
 We want to be a church that is committed to loving one another, even when it’s hard.
 That begins by being dedicated and showing up to the group.

 How will joining a group benefit me?